lloydjatkinson/raspberry-pi-dotnet-core-azure-iot/README.md

 Although this is a simple console application (will be refactored to be a new .NET Core 3 Worker Service) it demonstrates a number of best practices and maintainable code.

-For example it's using dependency injection, the new IOptions configuration pattern, and logging.
+For example it's using dependency injection, logging, and the new IOptions configuration pattern to configure API keys and also the frequency of temperature readings.

 ```csharp
 private static ServiceProvider BuildCompositionRoot(IServiceCollection servicesCollection)